And as always, meeting and surpassing all audience expectations.

 The theory known as ocean fertilization has long caused controversy among marine scientists, many of whom doubted that it could work.

-There's no proof the plankton blooms result in carbon being locked into sediments.
+He says, no proof the plankton blooms result in carbon being locked into sediments.

-Folks, forget all that.
+He says, folks, forget all that.

-There's just one thing that you have to How many of you have flown over the Pacific Ocean?
+How many of you have flown over the Pacific Ocean?

-Or flown over the Atlantic or flown over the Caribbean or the Gulf of Mexico?
+Or the Gulf of Mexico?

-Do you think we've got enough iron to put in the ocean to make a piddling's worth of difference?
+They've been for their fresh water, but I'm just giving you, do you think we've got enough iron to put in the ocean to make a piddling's worth of difference?

-We get a lot of great thunderstorms out there over the Atlantic.
+I actually had somebody ask me, I live here on the beach and for we get a lot of great thunderstorms out there over the Atlantic.

 They're gorgeous to watch.

-The ocean.
+The ocean?

-I looked at this person and said, you you you cannot be serious.
+I said, you cannot be serious.

 You literally can't be serious.

-Well, in this person's eye, the the horizon was only so big, didn't look that big, that thunderstorm looked huge.
+Well, in this person's eye, the horizon was only so big, didn't look that big, that thunderstorm looked huge.

-I said, have you ever heard of the saying a drop in the ocean?
+I said, have you ever heard of the saying, a drop in the ocean?

 It may be warming, but who says it's even been bad?